Ainsley Beauchamp Certified Equine Therapist

 Shifting weight

-Short strided, stumbling or tripping
+Short striding, stumbling or tripping

-Has a "mystery lameness"
+Has a mystery lameness

 Under saddle: